 The best money transfer services

-XE Money Transfer: Best for cheap fees
+XE Money Transfer: Cheapest fees worldwide

 You can only do bank account-to-bank account transfers, though — no cash pickups.
 If you need an international transfer and you want it cheap, XE is the way to go.

-TransferWise: Best for no exchange-rate markup
+TransferWise: No exchange-rate markup

 CurrencyFair: Best for speed